jimmygizmo/flaskstack/README.md

 The goal is to provide a diversity of robust working code for adapting any kind of frontend feature to either a GraphQL backend or a REST/SQL backend, with matching robust backend code for all options.

 Also note that the Apollo server in The Nucleus Stack is an API Federation service in addition to serving GraphQL.
-This means that Apollo can usinfy many kinds of backend data providers into your single API.
+This means that Apollo can unify many kinds of backend data providers into your single API.
 Specifically, Apollo can seamlessly convert a REST API into a GraphQL API (or more likely, a sub-graph) automatically.
 This is a capability easily leveraged when combinings The Nucleus Stack and FlaskStack, and you can always just connect your client direct to the REST service if that's what you want to do.

 ----